bhkemp/kemp_bradley_final_project_per1_2023/README.md

 Simple overview of use/purpose:
 Execute an algorithim to make a maze.
+Playable maze!

 Description
-A game where you have to escape a maze!
-A mob will start to follow in your path, so you can't make any mistakes!
+Be the first one to complete the maze!

 Getting Started

 Dependencies
 Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-Windows 11; Python 3.11; pygame
+Windows 11; Python 3.11; Import pygame, sys, and os

 Installing:
 Access on Github